knpwrs/gulp-spawn-mocha/README.md

 Coveralls as long as both Travis and Coveralls are configured for the same *public* repository.
 See [`node-coveralls`][ncov] for more details.

-#### Output reports to a specify file
+#### Output reports to a File

-You can pass `outstream` option to output reports to a specify file.`outstream` could be a file path or a file stream.
-Note,if you are useing `istanbul`,your reports content may contain `istanbul`'s result.
+You can pass `output` option to write a report to a writeable stream.
+If `output` is a string then a writeable stream will be created with `output` as its path.
+Note, if you are using `istanbul`, your reports content may contain `istanbul`'s result.

 Use file path:
 ```js